roboscienceorg/book/source/Simulation/GroundRobotWorld.rst

    Bump sensors can only determine the nature of the boundary at the contact location.

+.. _`turtleboundary`:
 .. figure:: SimulationFigures/tangent.*
    :width: 50%
    :align: center

-   Using touch sensors to estimate the boundary normal and tangent. [turtleboundary]|
+   Using touch sensors to estimate the boundary normal and tangent.

 Using the normal vector, :math:`\hat{n} = <n_1, n_2>`, the tangent to